Job van Uitert

-Jacobus "Job" van Uitert (born 10 October 1998 in Dongen) is a racing driver from the Netherlands.
+Jacobus "Job" van Uitert (born 10 October 1998) is a racing driver from the Netherlands.
 He is currently racing in the LMP2 class of the European Le Mans Series with IDEC Sport.

 Early career

 Beginnings and Mazda MX-5 Cup

-Having come from a family of racing drivers, Van Uitert began racing in karts at the age of seven until pausing his career two years later due to his competitors benefitting from a high amount of "illegal equipment".
+Born in Dongen, and having come from a family of racing drivers, Van Uitert began racing in karts at the age of seven until pausing his career two years later due to his competitors benefitting from a high amount of "illegal equipment".
 He returned to racing in 2014, where he raced in the national Mazda MX-5 Cup.
-Having driven for Geva Racing, the Dutchman finished third in the standings.
+Having driven for Geva Racing, Van Uitert finished third in the standings.

 Lower formulae

 A move to single-seater racing was in order for the 2015 season, where Van Uitert would team up with Provily Racing for a campaign in the ADAC F4 Championship.
 As the lone entry of the team, Van Uitert struggled, failing to score any points throughout the year, ending up 33rd overall.

-2016 would see the Dutch driver moving to Jenzer Motorsport, for whom he would perform double-duties in the ADAC and Italian F4 series.
+2016 would see Van Uitert moving to Jenzer Motorsport, for whom he would perform double-duties in the ADAC and Italian F4 series.
 His results improved markedly in the latter championship, where six podiums, including a pair of wins at Imola, meant that Van Uitert finished the year fourth in the standings despite missing the second event.

 In 2017, Van Uitert remained with Jenzer in the category, this time electing to focus on the season in Italy.
-This would prove to be an inspired decision, as the Dutchman was catapulted into a title battle with three podiums and a victory in Race 1 at Adria.
+This would prove to be an inspired decision, as he was catapulted into a title battle with three podiums and a victory in Race 1 at Adria.
 Another win followed at Mugello, before Van Uitert once again ended up with three podiums in one event, taking two victories and one second place at the Imola Circuit.
 Having appeared on the rostrum three more times before the end of the season, Van Uitert ended his career in junior formulae as the runner-up of the Italian F4 Championship.

 Sportscar career

 2018: LMP3 Success

 Van Uitert progressed to endurance racing for 2018, driving in the LMP3 category of the European Le Mans Series with RLR MSport.
 His start in the discipline proved to be successful, as he won his very first race in the category at the Circuit Paul Ricard, before going on to win once more in Spielberg.
-One more podium during a rain-shortened race at Spa-Francorchamps helped Van Uitert, along with teammates John Farano and Rob Garofall, clinched the title at the final round.
+One more podium during a rain-shortened race at Spa-Francorchamps helped Van Uitert, along with teammates John Farano and Rob Garofall, clinch the title at the final round.
 As a result of his performances, Van Uitert was named the ELMS's Rookie of the Year.